X-Rubick/Shayush04/README.md

 I'm a software developer and full stack developer from Israel. 🇮🇱

 - I do C++, C, Lua, Java, C#, ASM, SQL some VB, Javascript, PHP, HTML, CSS and more.
-- I've privated most of my big projects and left a few ones due to privacy and kids that copy off my work and miscredit me.
+- I've privated most of my big projects and left a few ones due to privacy and people that used my projects miscredited me.
 If you're still interested on my previous projects contact me.

 📫 How to reach me: